Verified by Legal Research

 - New state-specific disclosure requirements added

-- Enhanced compliance checking for Oklahoma laws
+- Enhanced compliance checking for Louisiana laws

 Important Reminders